xynerorias/Seed-Shortage/README.md

 The two main goals was to:

-  -Add a slight challenge to the game, prevent snowballing in terms of money, and improve the game's longevity.
+  -Add a slight challenge to the game, prevent snowballing in terms of money, and improve the game's longevity.<br/>
-  -Declutter the seed-shop vendors as they become unbearably full when you start to add some custom crops.
+  -Declutter the seed-shop vendors as they become unbearably full when you start to add some custom crops.<br/>

 The mod removes the seeds entirely but only from the shops.
-That means any mod adding seeds will have them removed in the usual shops but also that custom shops are not restricted by this.
+That means any mod adding seeds will have them removed in the usual shops but also that custom shops are not restricted affected by this.
 You can have a custom shop using Shop Tile Framework selling seeds while the rest of the vanilla shops don't have them.

 A good example for that is the very thing that made me start this mod: the Seed Catalogue mod.
 Using this, you can buy seeds but only from crops you have already shipped.
 So it makes an interesting game of "catch them all" if you are using multiple new crops-adding mods.

 While it removes seeds from shops, it adds some configurability.
 Using [Mousey's PPJA repository](https://mouseypounds.github.io/ppja-ref/crops.html), I added some exceptions to some seeds I thought would make sense.
 See the Nexus page for reasoning and config explanations.

-The mods it synergizes with are:
+The mods it synergizes with are:<br/>
   - Fruits and Veggies for Json Assets
   - More Trees
   - Mizu's Flowers